CLOSE SEARCH

 What are family charters?

 Family charters are statements of intent or agreements entered into by the family members in relation to a family business.
-Normally they are either not legally binding at all or only partly legally binding and set out:
+A well planned and drafted charter serves as a roadmap for future generations, addressing issues such as family business succession, wealth distribution, and philanthropy.

-• The family’s goals and the long-term strategy for the business;
+• The family’s goals and the long-term strategy for the business.

 By having a charter in place, this can help to bring consensus amongst family members on how the business should be run and put some structure on the difficult overlap between family and business.